Survey of Business Uncertainty

 For Technical Information about the SBU

-Please consult "Survey of Business Uncertainty" by David Altig, Jose Maria Barrero, Nicholas Bloom, Mike Bryan, Steven J. Davis, Brent H. Meyer, and Nicholas Parker.
+Please consult "Surveying Business Uncertainty" by David Altig, Jose Maria Barrero, Nicholas Bloom, Mike Bryan, Steven J. Davis, Brent H. Meyer, and Nicholas Parker.
+Additional information about the methods used for the survey can be found in the accompanying slide deck.

 Sample Survey Forms

 Each survey form below goes to about one-third of the panel members each month.
 A given panel member will receive each of the three forms over the course of three months.
 In addition to the core survey questions posed in the forms below, we typically ask at least one special question each month.

 Survey Release Dates